awslabs/sbt-aws/docs/public/README.md

   "detail-type": "onboardingRequest",
   "detail": {
     "tenantId": "guid string",
+    "tenantRegistrationId": "registration-guid-string",
     "tenantName": "tenant$RANDOM",
     "email": "tenant@example.com",
     "tier": "basic",
+    "tenantStatus": "In progress",
-    "tenantStatus": "In progress"
+    "registrationStatus": "In progress"
   }
 }
 ```

 #### Tenant Provision Success

 As per our configuration, the application plane emits this event upon completion of onboarding.
-It contains the `tenantId` and a `jobOutput` object containing the environment variables (key/value pairs) whose keys have been identified in the `environmentVariablesToOutgoingEvent` parameter.
+It contains the `tenantId`, `tenantRegistrationId`, and a `jobOutput` object containing the environment variables (key/value pairs) whose keys have been identified in the `environmentVariablesToOutgoingEvent` parameter.
+The event includes both tenant and registration status updates.
 In the example above, a provision success event would look something like this:

+##### Sample provision success event

 ##### Sample provision success event